Propertydo.com Logo

 Escrow Agent

-This property terminology refers to a neutral third party whose job is to ensure that all the conditions of a real estate transaction are being met by the buyer and seller.
-He is also responsible for the safekeeping of the escrow money.
+A neutral third party whose job is to ensure that all the conditions of a real estate transaction are being met by the buyer and seller.
+He or she is also responsible for the safekeeping of the escrow money.

 For Sale By Owner FSBO

-real estate jargon refers to property that is sold directly by the owner of the property without enlisting the help of any real estate agents.
+This real estate lingo and acronym refers to property that is sold directly by the owner of the property without enlisting the help of any real estate agents.

 Foreclosure

-Foreclosure is a legal process where the lender of a loan (usually banks) takes control of the property of a borrower who has repeatedly defaulted on his loan.
+Foreclosure is a legal process where the lender of a loan (usually banks) takes over the property of a borrower who has repeatedly defaulted on mortgage payments.

-The bank will then put the real estate up for auction in order to recover the debt owed by the borrower.
-This property is known as a foreclosure property.
+The bank will proceed to put the property up for auction in order to recover the debt owed by the borrower.

 Homeowner's Association